What makes up my premium?

 Goods and Services Tax (GST): GST is applied to most goods and services in New Zealand, including insurance.

-As more data on natural hazards and perils like earthquakes and floods becomes available, the insurance industry in New Zealand is moving towards reflecting more of that risk in individual premiums.
+New Zealand is exposed to, and has unfortunately recently experienced, severe weather and natural hazard (natural disasters) events like storms and earthquakes.
+These events, along with other global events, have raised reinsurance costs, which ultimately factors into the premiums you pay.
+As more data on natural hazards and perils like earthquakes and floods becomes available, the insurance industry in New Zealand is moving towards reflecting more of that risk in individual premiums (risk-based pricing).